Earth signals

 How this fits LifeHubber Earth

-Earthquakes are the first full module on LifeHubber Earth.
-Natural Events, Aurora, HantaData signals, and Meteor Fireballs show how the site can grow into a broader Earth signals hub while keeping each source separate and easy to read.
+Earthquakes are the default tracker on LifeHubber Earth.
+Natural Events, Aurora, HantaData public signals, Meteor Fireballs, and Satellite imagery are approved companion layers that broaden the site while keeping each source separate and easy to read.

-The aim is a small, readable public-data hub: useful source records, clear attribution, and simple explanations that do not turn the site into an alert or instruction service.
+The aim is a small, readable public-data observatory: useful source records, clear attribution, and simple explanations that do not turn the site into an alert or instruction service.

 Earth dashboard